decant09/reiki/README.md

             <summary>Add Product</summary>
             <img src="media/readme/web_images/product_add2.png">
         </details>
-    - Products can be edited and delted by using the buttons available only to the superuser on the products and product details page.
+    - Products can be edited and deleted by using the buttons available only to the superuser on the products and product details page.
 Clicking the edit button displays a form prepopulated with all of the product details.
         <details>
             <summary>Edit or Delete Product</summary>
             <img src="media/readme/web_images/product_ed_del_btn.png">